survos/survos-documentation-orig/_build/html/_sources/survey-types/sms_scheduled_type.txt

 .. _tab_url: expiration http://survos.l.stagingsurvos.com/wave_repo/new?surveyType=sms_scheduled#expiration

 These are the fields in tab expiration.
-This is what it should look like: expiration_.
+This is what it should look like: tab_url_.

 .. image:: http://dummyimage.com/600x400/000/fff&text=sms_scheduled+Wave+Tab+expiration